ck2136/docker-mysql/README.md

      $ docker run -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=mysecretpwd lec00q/mysql

 The default workdir is `/tmp/db`.

+### Setup a new database schema

-You can mount a host directory that contains python scripts used to initialize the database into the container as a volume.
+You can use python scripts to setup a new schema.

-For example, suppose that you have a python script named `dbclasses.py` which exploits SQLAlchemy to setup a new database.
-The script is in a local directory named `/home/lec00q/database`.
+For example, suppose that you have a python script named `dbclasses.py` which exploits SQLAlchemy.
+That script is in a local directory named `/home/lec00q/database`.
 Let's mount that directory as a volume:

-    $ docker run --name mysql -p 3306:3306 -v /home/lec00q/database:/tmp/db lec00q/mysql
+    $ docker run --name mysql -p 3306:3306 -v /home/lec00q/database:/tmp/db -e MYSQL_DATABASE=mydb lec00q/mysql

+Note that we have also created a new database called `mydb`.
-Then, while the container is running, you may run the script using `docker exec`:
+While the container is running, you may run the script using `docker exec`:

     $ docker exec mysql python -c "import dbclasses; db_classes.initialize('mydb')"